danfuzz/samizdat/doc/language-guide/02-data.md

 [["complex", "data", "as", "key"]: "Handy!"]
 [0..9: "digits", 10: "not a digit"]
 [["these", "map", "to", "the"]*: "same value"]

+# These are all equivalent.
+[first: 1, second: 2, third: 3]
 [first: 1, [second: 2, third: 3]*]
 [:, [first: 1]*, [second: 2, third: 3]*]
 ```